List of concepts in Artemis Fowl: Mind-wipe

 The mind-wipe is a technology designed to erase parts of sentient memory, usually human.
 Any sighting of the People by a human being is erased from the memory of any humans involved.
 The mind-wipe has two forms; the block wipe, which obliterates the memory of a set period of time from the targeted mind, and the fine-tuned wipe, designed to remove only specific memories from the targeted mind.
 It was also mentioned that a block mind-wipe can cause a drop in IQ.
 A part of the process not fully understood by the People is that human minds usually invent new memories to fill in the gaps.
-However, if a human (or fairy for that matter) sees something related to what was mind wiped from them, the brain recalls the lost information.
-Example: You have been mind wiped to forget that a fairy shot you with a Neutrino 3000.
-If you later see a Neutrino 3000, "residual memories" may be sparked, and you will start to remember what happened.
+If the subject sees something related to what was mind wiped from them, the brain recalls the lost information.

 Artemis Fowl II, Domovoi Butler and Juliet all submitted to a fine-tune mind-wipe at the end of The Eternity Code, but Artemis and Butler managed to initiate a total recall through a disk containing specific knowledge to trigger recall.
 Artemis' was an in-depth description of his escapades, as was Butler's, but Butler was able to recall all the memories totally after hearing merely his first name, Domovoi.
 There was nothing on the disk for Juliet, although Juliet herself achieves total recall in The Atlantis Complex, by listening to Turnball mesmerizing people.